asvdvl/export-data-from-proxmox/README.md

 - Interface bridges
 - IPv4/IPv6 addresses if static
 - Name, status, device (PVE name), vCPUs, memory, disk size
+- VM or LXC will be marked in `Tags`

 ### 1. Installation